-Editor’s note: Whether PRUK ID is sufficient or if SUPI is needed (as in TS 23.502) to identify Remote UE with USIM in the 5GC for emergency services is FFS.

 3. If (UP-/CP-) PRUK ID or SUCI is received, the 5G ProSe UE-to-Network Relay performs UP or CP based security procedure as described in TS33.503 [6].

 If only PEI and Emergency RSC are received, the 5G ProSe UE-to-Network Relay skips this step if the regulation and the operator policy allow.